Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 If the distance is exactly the same for all four measurements, a card is considered to have perfect centering.

-Here's a great little spreadsheet that someone from the Collector's Universe built to help in calculating the actual centering percentages.
+Here’s a great little spreadsheet that someone from the Collector’s Universe built to help calculate the actual centering percentages.

-It's somewhat simple: measure the top and bottom borders in your preferred unit (mm, inches, whatever), add the two and then divide the top border measurement by the sum.
+It’s somewhat simple: measure the top and bottom borders in your preferred unit (mm, inches, whatever), add the two, and divide the top border measurement by the sum.

 If we measure the left and right borders, we find that this Jordan card actually has 70/30 centering.